 Dover Castle - thriving today (south side)

 Teynham Arms - demolished and now the site of a fish and chip shop (north side)

-Rose Inn - first drawn to our attention through census data - we didn’t know where along the north side of Greenstreet this beer seller was located.
-Very little was known by us until the coincidence of correspondence from Lyn Fischer who had copies of the Deeds for Wicks Stores and Trevor Cramp who was preparing an article for Teynham Parish Newsletter.
+Rose Inn - first drawn to our attention through census data - we didn’t know where along the north side of Greenstreet this beer-seller was located.
+Then we had correspondence from Lyn Fischer who had copies of the Deeds for Wicks Stores (following links with the Vallance family name) and Trevor Cramp who was preparing an article for Teynham Parish Newsletter.
 Read the story here.

-The Swan - original building demolished and replaced by the current building (south side)
+The Swan - original mediaeval building demolished and replaced by the current faux-timbered building (south side)

 The Fox - now converted to flats (north side).